csmutha/microvm-poc/README.md

 This project demonstrates a microservices architecture using NestJS, with each REST API and UI page deployed as a separate microVM.
 The system is deployed using Docker and Kubernetes, with observability for monitoring and logging.

+🚀 Unveiling Project BrickHeal: The Ultimate AI-Powered Self-healing Architecture for Microservices! 🧱🤖

 ## Architecture Overview

 The system consists of: